-Seat and bars can be easily adjusted, it has tow straps, and comes with the water bottle.
+The seat and bars can be easily adjusted, it has two straps, and comes with the water bottle.

 Unlike some cheap spin bikes, this one has an LCD display that tracks the essentials like calories, time, distance, odometer.
 Although it’s a bit small it does cycle through them all in scan mode.

 You’re getting a 13kg flywheel, which might be a little light if you’re used to some seriously hard work on your spinning classes, but it will be fine for others.

 - Very low price for a spin bike

 - Flywheel will not provide enough of a workout for advanced cyclists